fjulian79/wd-broker/README.md

     while (functional && stay_alive) {
         // Feed the broker with a heartbeat as long as your application is doing its job.
-        // This is not just about process liveness – it's about functional correctness. if (wd_client_ping(&client) != WD_CLIENT_OK) {
+        // This is not just about process liveness – it is about functional correctness. if (wd_client_ping(&client) != WD_CLIENT_OK) {
             // This should never happen under normal conditions.
             // If ping fails, wd-broker will stop feeding the hardware watchdog, triggering a reboot.